Here’s the bad news, good news, bad news. I won’t ask which you want first, since you’re getting it all.

 Copper sulfate works only as a preventative and will not control the disease after infections occur.
 Even if late blight does not appear, these applications are not wasted since copper sulfate prevents the more common tomato diseases early blight, anthracnose, and Septoria leaf spot.

 With regard to drought effects on lawns and gardens, the best solution, of course, is to apply water.
-That’s not often a viable option
+That’s not often a viable option for those totally reliant on well water.
+Even gardeners on public water should be conservative with water use; levels in ponds, reservoirs and streams are quite low.

 In these circumstances, gardeners should set some priorities for water use.
 My top priority is for the vegetable garden since it supplies most of the food we eat through the year.
 Newly planted trees, shrubs and perennials are next on the list.